-Note: If you are not sure or are uncomfortable working with electricity, it’s best that you leave the task of diagnosing an electrical problem to a professional electrician.
+Note: If you are not sure or are uncomfortable working with electricity, it’s best that you leave the task of diagnosing an electrical problem to a professional level 2 electrician Dapto.
 Messing around with the electricity without taking safety precautions can lead to an electrical shock.

 1. Check Other Outlets and Lights

 First, it’s best to check if there are any other outlets or lights affected, which can be done by connecting an appliance to another outlet to see if it’s working.
 You can also use a voltage tester to test the outlets.
 Also, you should switch the lights on and off in the room where the dead outlet is located to test for power.
 In case everything else is working properly, the reason may be a fault in the electrical outlet that needs to be repaired or replaced.